kubevirt/user-guide/installation/image-upload.md

 Create a VirtualMachineInstance
 -------------------------------

-To create a `VirtualMachinInstance` from a PVC, you can execute the
+To create a `VirtualMachinInstance` from a DataVolume, you can execute the
 following:

     cat <<EOF | kubectl apply -f -